 ETCD is highly consistent, allowing it to be the anchor coordination point.
 In addition, thanks to the Raft consensus algorithm, ETCD is highly available.

-Another excellent feature of ETCD is that it has the capability to stream changes to clients.
+Another excellent feature of ETCD is that it can stream changes to clients.
 This helps all Kubernetes cluster components to be in sync.

 This is a command-line tool for Kubernetes, and it helps you run commands.
 In addition, Kubectl is beneficial for managing and inspecting cluster resources, viewing logs, and application deployment.